nakamiri/slack-mcp-server/README.md

   - Content filters: `has` (emoji reactions), `is` (saved/thread)
   - Sorting options by relevance score or timestamp

+Notes on message payloads:
+- Channel history and thread replies now include `blocks` and `attachments` fields when present (passed through as-is)
+- Search results may include `blocks`/`attachments` when provided by Slack's `search.messages`

 ## Quick Start

 ### Installation